 That’s where credit unions make a real impact.

-Kerry points out that building for these groups needs the right mindset:
+Building for these groups needs the right mindset:

 "They’re not always able to be the masters of their own destiny.
 Being further down the priority chain makes innovation hard.
 We want to change that."